Global Property Guide - Investment Research

 Consumer prices rose 2.7% in Q4 2013 from a year earlier, up from a rise of 2.2% recorded in the previous quarter, but still consistent with the central bank‘s 2%-3% inflation target, according to the ABS.
 The increase in inflation rate is mainly attributed to rises in costs of domestic and international holiday travel and accommodation, and prices of fruits, vegetables, tobacco and new dwelling purchase by owner-occupiers.

-House prices are expected to continue to rising in the remaining months of 2013, according to local property experts.
-Moreover, Tokyo’s successful bid to host the 2020 Summer Olympics is expected to boost property demand and the construction sector during the next 7 years.
+House prices are expected to continue rising in 2014, given that the government is expected to inject an additional stimulus package in the second half of this year.
+Moreover, Tokyo’s successful bid to host the 2020 Summer Olympics is expected to boost property demand and the construction sector over the next 7 years.

 In fact, Japan is still recovering from the great asset bubble of the late 1980s.
 From 1970 to 1980, land prices in Japan rose 200% (23.5% in real terms), and 238.5% in the six major cities (39.3% in real terms).
 Then during the 1980s, there was a 103% increase nationally (61.6% in real terms) and a 272.2% rise in the six major cities (196.4% in real terms).